The following information takes you step by step through the PCO recruitment process so that you are informed and prepared for what’s ahead.

 Prior to attending the Assessment Day, applicants will need to visit their General Practitioner and get them to sign a form that confirms that the applicant is physically able to undertake the fitness testing.

 You could be invited to attend the fitness testing of the recruitment process soon after applying.
-Therefore, it's important to ensure that you meet the BMI standard, have watched the fitness test video and are ready to pass the fitness test on submitting your application.
+Therefore, it's important to ensure that you have watched the fitness test video and are ready to pass the fitness test on submitting your application.

 - beep test (5.01)